edsol-adm/mindmaster-app/prototype-alpha/README.md

 2. **What Are Feelings?** – Naming emotions and body cues
    • Emotions

-3. **Memory Through Play** – Using memory to learn and share experiences
+3. **How Memory Works** – Using memory to learn and share experiences
    • Memory, Memory 2

 4. **Simple Sensory Exploration** – Connecting senses to feelings and thoughts